zeptofs/nz-api-documentation/source/index.html.md

 - **2020-12-15** - Improve webhooks section
 - **2020-12-15** - Add changelog
 - **2020-12-15** - Re-word Payment Requests introduction to better cover its use with Receivable Contacts.
+- **2021-02-24** - Added details on enabling the Receivable Contact feature and amended the POST/contacts/receivable response body

 Looking for more?
 Our docs are open sourced! [https://github.com/splitpayments/api-documentation](https://github.com/splitpayments/api-documentation)